-- 3.2.7 Despite several significant roads, most notably the A26 and A275, traversing the SAC, the Air Quality Modelling Report found that changes to roadside air quality within 200m of Ashdown Forest SAC and SPA as a result of the projected development outlined in the TWB Local Plan in combination with other plans and projects are expected to result in a negligible impact (possibly in the form of a slight retardation effect of air quality improvement) on a small part of this European site. - 3.2.8 The Ashdown Forest SPA is vulnerable to recreational pressure because of the risk of reducing the breeding success of nightjar and Dartford warbler, which are ground nesting birds.
-However, the nearest settlement in Tunbridge Wells Borough (Speldhurst) is over 7km away and a visitor survey of the Ashdown Forest carried out in summer 2016 found that a very small proportion of the visitors to Ashdown Forest are from Tunbridge Wells. - 3.2.9 For these reasons, it can be concluded that that the Local Plan will not have a significant adverse effect upon the Ashdown Forest (either alone or in combination with other plans). - 3.2.10 As required by National Planning Policy Guidance, the findings of the Habitats Regulation Assessment have been considered in the preparation of this Sustainability Appraisal.
+- 3.2.7 Despite several significant roads, most notably the A26 and A275, traversing the SAC, the Air Quality Modelling Report found that changes to roadside air quality as a result of the projected development outlined in the Local Plan are expected to result in a negligible impact (possibly in the form of a slight retardation effect of air quality improvement) on this European site.
+This is the case for both the Local Plan alone and in combination with other plans and projects. - 3.2.8 The Ashdown Forest SPA is vulnerable to recreational pressure because of the risk of reducing the breeding success of nightjar and Dartford warbler, which are ground nesting birds.
+To mitigate this, all development that results in a net increase in dwellings within a prescribed 7km zone of influence must comply with the strategic solutions outlined in Local Plan policy EN11.
+However, the nearest substantial settlement in Tunbridge Wells Borough (Speldhurst) is over 7km away and a visitor survey of the Ashdown Forest carried out in summer 2016 found that a very small proportion of the visitors to the Ashdown Forest are from the borough. - 3.2.9 For these reasons, it can be concluded that that the Local Plan will not have a significant adverse effect upon the Ashdown Forest (either alone or in combination with other plans). - 3.2.10 As required by National Planning Policy Guidance, the findings of the Habitats Regulation Assessment have been considered in the preparation of this Sustainability Appraisal.